Last Updated on June 3, 2021 by Maggie Sutton

 5) Get Homeowners Insurance

 Before your mortgage specialist approves your loan financing, you will need to provide your mortgage specialist with proof of homeowners insurance.
 Make sure you start shopping for a homeowners insurance policy shortly after your purchase agreement is signed.
 Additionally, looking into getting life insurance when owning a home is very important too, to ensure that in the event of sudden death, there is no one left with the mortgage once you are gone.
-Get 10 year term life insurance prices at Affordable Life USA and other websites to consider the best option for you.
 This is a common delay in the closing process for many home buyers.
 Many times, you do not need to pay for your insurance premiums right away.
 Many insurance companies allow home buyers to bundle their first year premiums into their closing costs.

 5) Verify Home’s Title and Get Title Insurance